In Vivo Neuroimaging And Behavioral Correlates In A Rat Model Of Chemotherapy-Induced Cognitive Dysfunction

 Digital Object Identifier (DOI)

 Barry, Robert L.; Byun, Nellie E.; Tantawy, M. Noor; Mackey, Chase A.; Wilson, George H.; Stark, Adam J.; Flom, Michael P.; Gee, Laura C.; and Quarles, C. Chad, "In Vivo Neuroimaging And Behavioral Correlates In A Rat Model Of Chemotherapy-Induced Cognitive Dysfunction" (2018).
-Neurobiology.
+Translational Neuroscience.
 350.